egcrowe/erlang-and-elm/README.md

+# Introduction
+The repository is intended to provide self contained examples for building, installing and running web server applications that serve web pages rendered using the `elm` programming language.
+However it also exemplifies a build system methodology for managing build and runtime dependencies, itself a complex and opinionated subject matter.

 # Building Erlang/OTP
 Build Erlang/OTP is relatively easy.
 You just need to ensure that the Linux Distro you are using has the necessary dependencies installed,